 You may wish to review asynchronous sampling before continuing: Asynchronous Sampling

-When recording a signal using asynchronous sampling, like in the case of the Saleae products, the exact time of the rising and falling edges of the signal are not recorded.
+When recording a signal using asynchronous sampling, like in the case of the Saleae products, the exact time of the rising and falling edges of the signal is not recorded.
 Instead, the signal is periodically sampled at the specified sample rate, and only the state during those samples is recorded.
-In effect, the precise times of the rising and falling edges are "rounded" to the nearest sample.
+In effect, the precise times of the rising and falling edges are rounded to the nearest sample.

 There are several reasons the recorded shape of a signal may not look like the expected shape.

 Depending on the IO voltages of the signal recorded, and the IO thresholds in use of the logic analyzer, these thresholds may not be well matched.
 This usually results in an exaggeration of the duty cycle.
 For instance, if you are recording a 10-volt signal but the logic analyzer has a logic threshold specifically for 3.3-volt logic (1.65 volt threshold in the case of the Logic Pro devices), then the logic analyzer will most likely interpret the rising and falling edges as predominantly high, causing the recorded duty cycle to be higher than expected.
 Ideally, the logic analyzer would interpret the exact halfway point of the transition to be the point where the signal switches between high and low.
 However, in the case of a 10-volt logic signal, the threshold of the logic analyzer would need to be 5.0 volts, which simply isn't supported.
 It's okay to use a non-ideal threshold voltage to record a signal; it just won't produce ideal timing results.
 In most cases, that should not be a problem.